 The Basic of Testing Blockchain Apps

 According to a recent survey, the global blockchain market is expected to grow from 212.12 million in 2016 to a staggering amount of USD 8,682.82 million by the end of 2014, with a compound annual growth rate of 59.04% (ResearchandMarket.com).
 Another survey (Accenture) indicates that around 90 % of the North American and European banks are moving towards blockchain solutions for the future.
 Owing to the transformative potential of blockchain in IT space and its decentralized nature, it is no surprise that blockchain technology is the talk of the century.
 This phenomenon which holds the power to digitally transform and enhance the business process substantially has seeped into many industries.
 In the words of Bill Gates, it is the ‘technological tour de force’, which has the capability to improve efficiencies in any aspect of the organization system, especially supply chain of data, people, numbers, or even money.
+Every blockchain company is in dire need of the testing of a blockchain app.

 Need for Testing Blockchain Applications